mnr/writing-wip/Do-Ye0n_lives_on.md

 His resulting unemployment dropped him back to level one.
 He knows how far he fell and he wants it back.

 Today, he has no choice but to open the first job offer of the day.
 It's a contract gig, just like every other from the past four months.
 It requires advanced skills but offers minimum payout.
 This is what he gets after hijacking autonomous vehicles and probably (*not proven or convicted*) killing two people.
-He accepts and completes the project in two short hours, fulfilling his daily contribution requirement.
-But that payment doesn't get him out of this apartment.
+He accepts and completes the project in two short hours.

+A second short-term gig slides into view, marked as \#*IntlPenTest*.
+International Penetration Testing, also known as short-term freelance espionage against some country - or someone pretending to be a country.
+It's an easy ask, just annoy the target long enough to get their attention.
+Not much different than yelling "*Hey - stop that*" when you see a thief stealing a bicycle.
+One *HeyStopThat* isn't going to change anything; one-hundred *HeyStopThat*s might cause them to reconsider.
+Do-Ye0n takes the gig, harasses someone for forty-eight minutes, then collects his fee.

 If he can find long term work, he can move someplace that doesn't stink.
 Day gigs are a gerbil-wheel for losers.
 He calls up the job search counselor - an artificial coach with a cheery attitude.